An open API service indexing awesome lists of open source software.

 For many desktop applications, any UI is just an overlay to give easy and intuitive access to the complex application below.
 And to make features discoverable.
 We don't need transparency, animations or a super complex logic to determine the state of a widget.

-And oftentimes, we want to run them on very low spec linux system, without resorting to something as bare bone as [lvgl](https://lvgl.io/).
+And oftentimes, we want to run them on very low spec Linux system, without resorting to something as bare bone as [lvgl](https://lvgl.io/).

 `vs` is an attempt to bring together the best of the techniques and patterns we learned in modern UI frameworks & web technologies onto a native runtime with a miniscule footprint.

-Compared to other approaches, `vs` is extremely opinionated and tries to force just one way to make things right.
+Compared to other approaches, `vs` is extremely opinionated and tries to enforce just one way to make things right.
 It does not mean it is inflexible, just that it makes clear where complexity should be (spoiler, not in the UI).
-If you are coming from a less restrictive context you might find these limitations unpleasant at first, so I compiled a list of [frequently asked questions](./docs/faq.md) no one asked to make things easier.
+If you are coming from a less restrictive context you might find these limitations unpleasant at first, so I compiled a list of [frequently asked questions](./docs/faq.md) no one asked for, to make things easier.

 ## Planned Features

-- [ ] A set of better themes
+- [ ] A set of better themes as default

-- [ ] A markdown component to render it directly (replacing the ancient HTML2.0 webview fltk offers)
+- [ ] A markdown component to render it directly (replacing the ancient HTML2.0 webview FLTK offers)

-- [ ] Native support for datasets & data models
+- [ ] Native support for datasets & data models and their presentation layer

-- [ ] Custom components
+- [ ] Custom (application specific & sharable) components

 - [ ] Native custom components, externally compiled from any language